-“The Practice of the Presence of God” free PDF download provided by Project Gutenberg
+“The Practice of the Presence of God” by Brother Lawrence free PDF download provided by Project Gutenberg

 Download Instructions: Follow the on-screen directions at the download site.

 One of the most adored books on living in God’s presence comes from an unlikely source— a man who was maimed as a young soldier and later became a footman “who was clumsy and broke everything.”

 That is the early life of Nicholas Herman before he became Brother Lawrence.

 Herman was born around 1610 in Herimenil, Lorraine, a Duchy of France.
 His birth records were destroyed in a fire at his parish church during the Thirty Years War, a war in which he fought as a young soldier.
 It was also the war in which he sustained a near-fatal injury that left him quite crippled and in chronic pain for the rest of his life.